squirrelchat/documentation/docs/getting-started/1-service-discovery.md

 Service Discovery also lets you retrieve the instance configuration and enable or disable feature based on what the administrators decided.
 For example, you can know in advance if a user will be able to register or not.

+**Note**: By design, you should **never** hardcode any endpoint other than the API, or expect optional services to be enabled.
+This way, in the event of a configuration change or if you want to re-use your thing on another instance, little to no changes will be required and it won't break down because of an unexpected state.

 %% GET /service-discovery

 ###### Example response